 - 1. Log into your access point management page (see "Access your access point management page" on page 7). - 2.
-Click on Wireless, click on Basic. - 3.
-Click the Mode drop-down list and select one of following WDS options.

-Wireless Mode Wireless Mode WDS -

-- WDS: Select this option to establish wireless bridging only without broadcasting your wireless network name for client devices to connect.
-Please refer to the section Wireless Bridge (WDS) Mode page 17 for details on this mode. - WDS+AP (Recommended): Select this option to establish wireless bridging and broadcast your wireless network name for client devices to connect simultaneously.
+Click on Wireless, click on Basic and scroll down to Wireless Network Settings (2.4GHz or 5GHz).
+Note: For this example, 2.4GHz band will be used. - 3.
+Click the Mode drop-down list and select one of following WDS options. - WDS: Select this option to establish wireless bridging only without broadcasting your wireless network name for client devices to connect.
+Please refer to the section Wireless Bridge (WDS) Mode page 18 for details on this mode. - WDS+AP (Recommended): Select this option to establish wireless bridging and broadcast your wireless network name for client devices to connect simultaneously.
 See page 23 for details.
-Please refer to the section Wireless Bridge (WDS) with Access Point (AP) Mode on page 19 for details on this mode. - 4.
-Review the Bridge Setting section and press Save Settings.
+Please refer to the section Wireless Bridge (WDS) with Access Point (AP) Mode on page 20 for details on this mode.